Skip to content

 8-step pitch grid

-Beneath the toggles, an 8-step pad row displays the SAO's pitch sequence โ€” each cell shows where in the spectral frame the next voice will read.
-The grid scrolls under polyphonic activity; the active cell is highlighted in the layer's accent color (orange for Layer 1, green for Layer 2).
-The current center pitch (e.g. A2, G#4) and its frequency are displayed alongside the grid.
+Beneath the toggles, an 8-cell pad row displays the SAO's pitch sequence โ€” each cell represents one slot of the Spectral Array.
+The active cell (whichever Scan is currently pointing at) is highlighted in the layer's accent colour (coral for Layer 1, green for Layer 2).
+The current centre pitch (e.g. A2, G#4) and its frequency are displayed alongside the grid so you can see where the SAO is reading from at a glance.

 Knobs (top row)

-Three knobs above the FMT toggle shape the spectral frame's pitch and balance:
+Three knobs above the FMT toggle shape the spectral frame's pitch character and harmonic balance:

 Control Range Description

-Transpose โˆ’24 to +24 st Pitch offset applied to the entire spectral frame in semitones.
-Independent of MIDI note tracking.
+Transpose โˆ’24 to +24 st Pitch offset applied to the entire spectral frame, in semitones, independent of MIDI note tracking.
+Use to detune one layer against the other or to drive the SAO into very high / very low registers.

 State Behaviour

 BOTH Both formant and pitch track the played note.
-The default โ€” the most "synth-like" behaviour.
+The default โ€” the most "synth-like" behaviour, closest to a sampler that re-pitches everything together.

 Knobs (bottom row)